We answer the age-old question with data

 |City||Median house price + stamp duty|

-It’s important to note that the First Home Owner Grant does not apply for the purchase of an established home.
+It’s important to note that in many states the First Home Owner Grant does not apply for the purchase of an established home.

 Now that we’ve crunched the numbers, let’s have a look at how the median costs of building stack up to the median costs of buying.